purdue-cs193-fall-2019/homework-1-lee3339/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### My favourite things in CS193
+- I can get help on HW
+- A lot of student interaction
+- Learn new things that I do not learn in CS180
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for